maggiben/rocko_decoy/website/content/learn/how-to-borrow-from-a-defi-protocol/index.md

-Generally speaking, collateral assets are the ones that you lock up in a smart contract to secure your loan.
+Generally speaking, collateral assets are the ones that you lock up in a smart contract to secure your crypto backed loan.
 They are usually less stable and more volatile than the loan assets, which are the ones that you receive in exchange for your collateral.
 For example, you may lock up Ethereum (ETH) as collateral and borrow USDC as a borrowing asset.